What is a DDoS Attack

-Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks have plagued commercial and enterprise networks since early 1970.
+Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks have plagued commercial and enterprise networks for decades.
 In terms of damage to network infrastructure, service continuity and business

 reputation, DoS/DDoS attacks have racked up some of the most successful cyberattacks to date.
 The Allot DDoS Attack Handbook outlines the most common attacks and their implications for CSP network assets and business.
 For

 each attack, real customer success stories demonstrate how Allot’s DDoS Protection solution, powered by Allot DDoS Secure, helps CSPs and enterprises establish a highly effective first line of defense against cyber

 To learn more about DDoS attack types see our DDoS Attack Handbook – Click here to download your copy.

 In an ACK or ACK-PUSH Flood, attackers send spoofed ACK (or ACK-PUSH) packets at very high packet rates.
 In other words, they acknowledge session requests that were never sent and do not exist.
 Packets that do not belong to any existing session on the victim’s ﬁrewall or any security device along the path, generate unnecessary lookups in the state tables.
 This extra load exhausts system resources.

 Read how Allot helps an ISP in North America stop ACK Floods.